Comparative politics: Super regions, regions of the world

-Comparative Politics examines various parts of the world.
-Political scientists reference super regions and the key countries within them.
-Understanding which region is being referenced and what key nations the scientists are conducting research on is an essential part of comparative politics. however discussing comparative politics is a difficult topic.
-The American education system has failed to educate its students on geography in recent years.
+Comparative politics examines various parts of the world.
+Political scientists refer to superregions and the key countries within them.
+Understanding which region is being referenced and what key nations the scientists are researching on is an essential part of comparative politics.

-In political studies, identifying continents is crucial, as they encompass super regions within them, vast territories that share many similarities.
+In political studies, identifying continents is crucial, as they encompass superregions within them, vast territories that share many similarities.
 For example, Latin America shares a common culture and language.
 Within super regions are smaller regions consisting of groups of individual countries that exhibit more closely related similarities.

 Methodology

-While the name of the subfield suggests one methodological approach (the comparative method), political scientists in Comparative Politics use the same diversity of social scientific methods as scientists elsewhere in the field, including experiments, comparative historical analysis, case studies, survey methodology, and ethnography.
-Researchers choose a methodological approach in Comparative Politics driven by two concerns: ontological orientation and the type of question or phenomenon of interest.
+While the name of the subfield suggests one methodological approach (the comparative method), political scientists in comparative politics use the same diversity of social scientific methods as scientists elsewhere in the field, including experiments, comparative historical analysis, case studies, survey methodology, and ethnography.
+Researchers choose a methodological approach in comparative politics driven by two concerns: ontological orientation and the type of question or phenomenon of interest.